bevyengine/rfcs/rfcs/45-stageless.md

    strict_ordering_after: Vec<OrderingTarget>,
    if_needed_ordering_after: Vec<OrderingTarget>,
    atomic_ordering_after: Vec<OrderingTarget>,
+   // The `TypeId` here is the type id of the flushing system
+   flushed_ordering_before: Vec<(TypeId, OrderingTarget)>,
+   flushed_ordering_after: Vec<(TypeId, OrderingTarget)>,
    run_criteria: Vec<SystemId>,
    // This vector is always empty when this struct is used for labels
    labels: Vec<Box dyn SystemLabel>,
 }
 ```

+### Flushed ordering constraints

+Being able to assert that commands are processed (or state is flushed) between two systems is a critical requirement for being able to specify logically-meaningful ordering of systems without a global view of the schedule.

+However, the exact logic involved in doing this is quite complex.
+We need to:

+1. **When validating the schedule:** ensure that a flushing system of the appropriate type *could* occur between the pair of systems.
+2. **When executing the schedule:** ensure that a flushing system of the appropriate type *does* occur between the pair of systems.

+For this RFC, let's begin with the very simplest strategy: for each pair of systems with a flushed ordering constraint, ensure that a flushing system of the appropriate type is strictly after the first system, and strictly before the second.

+We can check if the flushing system is of the appropriate type by checking the type id of the function pointer stored in the `RawSystem`.
+This is cached in the `system_function_type_map` field of the `Schedule` for efficient lookup, yielding the relevant `SystemIds`.

+With the ids of the relevant systems in hand, we can check each constraint: for each pair of systems, we must check that at least one of the relevant flushing systems is between them.
+To do so, we need to check both direct *and* transitive strict ordering dependencies, using a depth-first search to walk backwards from the later system using the `CachedOrdering` until a flushing system is reached, and then walking back further from that flushing system until the originating system is reached.

 ## Drawbacks